mckn-larp/house-rules/3-Gameplay/COMBAT.md

 - **Know your damage output** and its sources.
 Be able to explain this to an ST.
   - Players may ask STs about **other players’ combat stats** (not directly to other players).

+## Armor Hierarchy
+You are allowed 3 types of armor and this is the order the armor levels are utilized when taking damage.

+1. Barrier (like a shield bubble around your person, first to take damage)
+2. Clothing (Bullet proof vest, padded armor, plate mail)
+3. Skin (Anything that adds health levels to your body)

 ## Challenges & Retests

 - You may only have **one retest per category**, unless otherwise noted.

 ## Damage Reduction (Armor & Similar Effects)